tenpaMk2/tauri-sd-image-viewer2/README.md

   - Focus on viewed image when returning from single view to grid view
 - Check and discard unnecessary thumbnails when directory is updated
 - JPEG and WebP support
+- FIXME: Icon is hard to see in Light mode
+- Start auto navigation with `l` (Last)
+- Try thumbnail creation speed with png crate's `fdeflate`